As discussed in RealWorld 2018 sessions

 In recent years, the U.S. Department of Housing and Urban Development (HUD) has brought the subject to the forefront, targeting residents and potential residents in a broad advertising campaign.
 The Department of Justice (DOJ) has a webpage devoted to how to file an ADA complaint.

 Any notification to a state agency from HUD or the DOJ regarding potential violations of Fair Housing results in the immediate filing of an 8823 by the state agency to the Internal Revenue Service.
-The DOJ has a webpage devoted to how to file an ADA complaint.

 The message is crystal clear: Housing discrimination is unlawful, unfair and un-American.